ploetz-zeller/symbio-documentation/docs/power-users/PowerBI with ODS2.0/Power BI Example.md

 ![Example for Axis Formatting](media/Picture11.png)

-Which data is shown in the legend, you determine in the ```Fields```-Pane, for example there is shown the state of a process in this pie chart:
+Which data is shown in the legend, you determine in the ```Fields```-Pane, for example you can show the state of a process in this pie chart:

 ![Example for Legend Formatting](media/Picture12.png)